 - the causes of condensation dampness, how to avoid condensation and remedial actions to combat existing condensation

 How will the e-learning course work?

-Learners will have access to the course for six weeks and be able to study online at a time and location that is convenient to them.
-They will also receive a set support documents including mock exam papers, activities and handouts to keep for future reference along with a copy of the Energy Advice in the Home textbook.
+Learners will have access to the course for 8 weeks and be able to study online at a time and location that is convenient to them.
+They will also receive a set support documents including mock exam papers, activities and handouts to keep for future reference along with a copy of the Energy Advice in the Home book.

 When ready, delegates will go on to sit the exam with an NEA registered examiner.

 Tutors will be available upon request to assist with specific queries relating to the course content.
 This is usually done via e-mail or telephone / video call.

 Please note that this support is time limited as e-learning is generally self-led however more in-depth tuition can be arranged at an extra cost if required.

 We recommend a minimum of 20 hours to complete the course and prepare for the exam however each learner is different and e-learning offers the flexibility to study at your own pace.

 How will the assessment work?